Actrice Mae West once said: “I speak two languages, Body and English.” Body language can make or break your presentation.

 In a lot of cases, what you say makes less of an impact than how you act.
-Your movement, gestures and voice send out a message as well!
+Your movement, gestures, and voice send out an important message!

 What is body language?

 Body language is part of the non-verbal communication.
-Body language is the combination of movements, gestures and postures.
+It is the combination of movements, gestures, and postures.
 This includes the way a speaker talks, moves and looks on stage.
 Body language is part of the message a speaker wants to give.

 Many people only think body language is only about the way you position yourself on stage.
-This is a big part of the right body language, but there is much more.
+This is a big part of it, but there is much more.
 Body language shows your confidence.
 The right attitude on stage gives you an air of authority, which supports your story.

 You can say that having the wrong body language makes that your talk almost can’t be a success.
 You need a lot of talent on other elements to make up for bad body language.

 Some examples of bad body language include: turning your back to the audience, moving around too much or hiding behind a desk.
 Gesturing also can have a bad influence on your talk.
 Being too aggressive in your gestures, drumming your fingers or even biting your nails are also examples of bad body language.